packettide/bree/readme.md

 ##Installation

-Install with composer by adding this line to your 'require' block in composer.json:
+1. Install with composer by adding this line to your 'require' block in composer.json:

     "packettide/bree": "@dev"

-And then run `composer update`
+2. Run `composer update`

-In Laravel4 add `'Packettide\Bree\BreeServiceProvider',` to the $providers array in app/config/app.php
+3. In Laravel4 add `'Packettide\Bree\BreeServiceProvider',` to the $providers array in app/config/app.php

-Then publish the package's assets:
+4. Then publish the package's assets - `php artisan bree:assets`

-	php artisan bree:assets

 ##Usage Overview

+Bree functions by wrapping an existing Eloquent model and attaching field definitions to model attributes.

     $book = new Bree('Book', array(
 			'title'  => array('type' => 'Text'),